Professional development courses, perfecting your skills.

 Courses are taught by established professionals, who bring their own skills and experience, enriching the content and quality of their teaching.
 This is the key to ensuring that information is transformed into real-life knowledge, which is easily assimilated and reflects the realities of the working professional.
 Teachers share case studies, and include students in work labs and often include students directly in their own professional activities.
 Students are encouraged to apply research and comparative analyses in bridging and combining theory and practice; teachers act as a catalyst between the Academy and the professional working environment.

-RUFA offers the opportunity to attend specialized master courses in the following:
+RUFA offers the opportunity to attend Professional development courses in:

 Painting/Sculpture/Scenography/ Graphic Design/Design/Cinema.

-To create the curriculum content and organization of its master courses, RUFA takes into account the National Legislation relation to Educational Systems, the Institutional Didactic Regulations and the Master Courses Regulations, approved by the National Council for Artistic and Musical High-Level Professional Training.
+To create the curriculum content and organization of these courses, RUFA takes into account the National Legislation in relation to Educational Systems, the Institutional Academic Regulations and the Professional development courses Regulations, approved by the National Council for Art and Music Higher Education Institutions.

-Master courses are held through experimental activities, work labs and theoretical courses, specially designed to explore the historical and theoretical foundations of several areas of study including art, theater, film, television, economics, sociology, anthropology, philosophy, aesthetic, and art history.
-Achieving the master specialization is subject to completing at least 60 credits.
+Professional development courses are held through experimental activities, work labs and theoretical courses, designed to explore the historical and theoretical foundations of several areas of study including art, theater, film, television, economics, sociology, anthropology, philosophy, aesthetic, and art history.
+To complete the course students must acquire at least 60 credits.